pgresham/HF_FastLog/README.md

 Nope, that's pretty much it.
 This is designed to be simple!

 ### [Here's the most current version (2.0.1)](https://github.com/pgresham/HF_FastLog/blob/master/FastLog2_0_1.py)
-It is made to work in Python 3.x.x and requires Tkinter to be installed if it isn't already present.
+It is made to work in Python 3.x.x and requires Tkinter (python-tk) to be installed if it isn't already present.